Skip to main content

 If your model has heating coils, have them professionally cleaned.

 Keeping your water heater running efficiently ensures you have hot water whenever you need it, and helps avoid higher-than-normal energy bills.
+For more comprehensive tips on maintaining your home's plumbing system, including your water heater, check out our 9 Preventive Plumbing Tips.

 How often should you have to replace a water heater?